rivas-lab/ukbb-tools/03_filtering/imp/README.md

 Briefly, we
 1. converted the BGEN file from UK Biobank into plink2 pgen format;
-2. identified biallelic variants with MAF >= 1 % ;
+2. Variant QC (please see the `2_var_QC` dir for more details):
 3. generated "array_imp_combined" merge file;
-4. generated training/validation/test dataset.
+4. generated training/validation/test dataset;
+5. apply flip_check for the resulting dataset;